Innmind/time/docs/preface/philosophy.md

 # Philosophy

-TimeContinuum is designed around these objectives:
+It is designed around these objectives:

 - an expressive API through a clear naming
 - to handle time with precision